-Welthungerhilfe is one of the largest private aid agencies in Germany; politically and religiously independent.
-The organisation fights for “Zero Hunger by 2030”.
+Welthungerhilfe (WHH) is one of the largest private aid agencies in Germany; politically and religiously independent.
+The organization fights for “Zero Hunger by 2030”.
 Since being founded in 1962, it has provided funding of EUR 4.46 billion for more than 10,895 overseas projects in 70 countries.

-Welthungerhilfe bases its efforts on the principle of help for self-help, which it implements with measures ranging from rapid disaster relief to rehabilitation to long-term development cooperation projects with national and international partner organisations.
+WHH bases its efforts on the principle of empowering people to help themselves, which it implements with measures ranging from rapid disaster relief to rehabilitation to long-term development cooperation projects with national and international partner organizations.